Skip to main content

 Combining Patches with Interview Prep Strategies

-Physical grounding techniques: Before walking into the interview, spend a moment doing a physical grounding exercise—feel your feet on the ground, notice five things you can see, take three deep breaths.
-The Flow On is helping regulate your stress hormones, and grounding techniques bring you into the present moment.
-Together, they help you feel more centered and less like you're being swept away by anxiety.
+Physical grounding techniques: Before walking in, take a moment to ground yourself—feel your feet on the floor, notice five things you can see, take three deep breaths.
+These simple practices bring you into the present moment.

 What About Focus and Energy for Interviews?